 Extruded Acrylic Sheets

 This sheet is not as durable and hard as cast acrylic sheets.
 It has a lower melting temperature and should only be cut using hand tools.

-This sheet is inbetweener.
-It’s not as durable as cast acrylics but has a higher melting temperature than extruded acrylics.
-You can cut it using a table saw, but it requires the right blade.
+This sheet falls in-between in terms of durability.
+It’s not as robust as cast acrylics, but it does have a higher melting temperature compared to extruded acrylics.
+Cutting it with a table saw is possible, but it requires the right blade for optimal results.